 In that regard, VXDIAG VCX Nano OBD scan tools are designed for specific makes of vehicles.
 For instance, the VXDIAG VCX Nano GDS2 and Tech2Win are meant for GM and Opel vehicles.
 On the other hand, the VXDIAG VCX Nano JLR SDD is for Jaguars and Land Rovers.

-And then there are some that allow advanced diagnostics.
+And then some allow advanced diagnostics.

 Most VXDIAG VCX Nanotools support basic and advanced functions.